holistic-web/portfolio-fabricator/.project/known-issues.md

 - we have buefy and bootstrap vue mixed, lets resolve that

-- 'index.js' is not resolved as the default file in the project (at least for admin UI)
+- 'index.js' is not resolved as the default file in the project (at least for Portfolio Manager)

 - when developing the fabricated ui locally we have to account for the url not containing a valid id